cesarcampos86/Example1/README.md

 # Example1
-This is an example repository
+This is a small example of code for SIMRAD.